crudjt/crudjt-javascript/README.md

 // the process exit
 ```

-The secret key must be the same for all processes
+*Important: Use the same `secret_key` across all sessions.
+If the key changes, previously stored tokens cannot be decrypted and will return `null` or `false`*

 ## Connect to an existing CRUDJT master